abitofhelp/pipelib_ada/docs/QUICK_START_GUIDE.md

-# Pipelib Quick Start Guide for Junior Developers
+# Pipelib Quick Start Guide

 ## What is Pipelib?